PawelGerr/Thinktecture.Logging.Configuration/README.md

 }
 ```

-Use the `IConfiguration` to configure your logging [the usual way](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging#log-filtering).
+Use the `IConfiguration` to configure the logger [the usual way](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging#log-filtering).

 ```
 var serviceProvider = new ServiceCollection()